Day six – Yamaguchi to Fukuoka prefecture.

 Alighting at Tsushima it is a beautiful sunny afternoon.
 I set off along some back roads to the middle of the island to the best view point, Mt Eboshi.

 I arrive about 4pm and have the place to myself.
 It is incredible.
 I stay until the sun dips low, it is such a beautiful peaceful place.

 Day eight – Nagasaki prefecture.

 Today am exploring Tsushima.
-I am riding a loop with time to explore any side road I like to see what is there.
 A ride with no set plan and no need to look at the clock.
-This is the sort of riding I like best.
+This is the sort I like best.

-The sea is particular pretty up here.
+The sea is pretty up here.
 I was shocked to see people out enjoying the sun since Japanese avoid their beaches but turned out those people in the photo were all South Korean.
-Actually all the people in the buses seem to be on small trip here from Busan.
 There is a high speed ferry that connects making Tsushima just a short ride away.